hc-boy/Hello_world_Github/README.md

 This is a hello world project for usage of Github
 I add this line in the "features" branch.

-Hello, I'm ZhangSan at CUHK CENG!
+Hello, I'm ZHU Houtian!

-My student Number is 1155000000.
+My student Number is 1155173940.